Pradyumniitism/movie_recommendation/README.md

+Here's the refined README file for your movie recommendation system:

+---

 # Movie Recommendation System

 This repository contains a movie recommendation system built using Python.
-The system uses a combination of data preprocessing, feature engineering, and machine learning techniques to recommend movies based on their genres, keywords, cast, crew, and overview.
+The system leverages data preprocessing, feature engineering, and machine learning techniques to recommend movies based on their genres, keywords, cast, crew, and overview.

 ## Project Overview